 - Also the two target’s built binary file can be found under the Products folder in left project navigator.
 So each target is a product in Xcode.

 The two target in this example all use Single View App template, so their source files are same also.
 Next i will introduce them to you one by one.

-- AppDelegate.swift : This is the entrance class when iOS app start, it contains methods that manage and response to the iOS app life cycle.
+- AppDelegate.swift : This is the entrance class when iOS app start, it contains methods that manage and response to the iOS app life cycle event.

 - ViewController.swift : This class is used to manage iOS app UI views and response to UI events such as touch up etc.

-- Main.storyboard : This is the iOS app UI designer file, it is an xml file.
+- Main.storyboard : This is the iOS app UI designer file, it is a xml file.
 But with Xcode, you can edit it visually.

 - LaunchScreen.storyboard : Similar to Main.storyboard, but this file is used to design the screen UI when app is launched.

-- Info.plist : Used to provide iOS with important information about apps, bundles, or frameworks.
+- Info.plist : Used to provide os with information property settings data about apps, bundles, or frameworks.
 For example, how should an application be started, how should it be localized, the name of the application, the icon to display.